 Quality Authorizing.
-With a single statewide authorizer, NCDPI is using less than 1% of the TA set-aside funds toward quality authorizing to focus more on TA to applicants.
-The funds for quality authorizing are being used to contract with an external evaluator to review the current authorizing practices across the state and to identify best and promising practices.
-Funds may also be potentially used for authorizer improvement and development based on the evaluator's findings; for example, NCDPI may implement improvement plans and provide professional development opportunities.
+With a single statewide authorizer, NCDPI is using less than 1% of the TA set-aside funds to support quality authorizing and is focusing more on TA to applicants.
+The funds for quality authorizing are being used to contract with an external evaluator to review

 Technical Assistance for Applicants.
-NCDPI is implementing a leadership development program for subgrantee schools and other charter school leaders across the state, which includes developing a pipeline and program to support minority school leaders.
+NCDPI is implementing a leadership development program for subgrantee schools and other charter school leaders across the state; this program includes developing a pipeline and program to support minority school leaders.
 In addition, the state is providing TA sessions to charter schools and disseminating best practices on its website.
 Applicants are offered pre-award workshops and webinars and individualized coaching throughout the application process.
-Some of the CSP grant funds are being used to contract with an external provider to work with subgrantees, as well.
+Some of the CSP grant funds are being used to contract with an external provider to work with subgrantees, as well as applicants.
 Lastly, funds are being used to (1) develop and disseminate grants management tools and resources and (2) provide tools and resources related to opening and operating a charter school.

 Supporting Students with Disabilities and English Learners.
-During the application process for a CSP subgrant, applicants are required to explain how they support students with disabilities and ELs.
+During the application process for a CSP subgrant, applicants are required to explain how they will support students with disabilities and ELs.
 The plan must include transportation and other services.
 NCDPI also offers professional development and a fellowship program highlighting the needs of and resources to support students with disabilities, ELs, and their families.
 These activities are funded through a portion of NCDPI's CSP TA set-aside funds.